NDMA-Contaminated Valsartan and Cancer Risk

 In September 2018, the FDA, European Medicines Agency and Health Canada announced it found a second cancer-causing chemical in the same family as NDMA called N-nitrosodiethylamine (NDEA).

-Lawyers are filing valsartan lawsuits for people who suffered digestive tract cancers after taking valsartan.
+As of 2022, lawyers are filing valsartan lawsuits for people who suffered digestive tract cancers after taking valsartan.
 These include liver, stomach, colorectal, bladder and pancreatic cancer.

 How Much NDMA Is in Valsartan?